1977 College Football Season: The Road To The Major Bowls

 The 1986 Miami Hurricanes were loaded with talent on both sides of the ball, and weren’t afraid to let you know it.
 They spent the entire regular season backing up their talk and looked poised to secure a place in college football history.
 They did…but for the wrong reasons, as an infamous bowl loss has […]

 The 1986 Oklahoma Sooners were the defending national champions and with a lineup loaded on both sides of the ball were in prime position to repeat.
 That goal got away from them early, but Barry Switzer’s team was still one of the country’s most dynamic and remain memorable thirty years later.
-GREAT 1980s SPORTS MOMENTSStart […]
+OU was the last […]

 The 1986 Michigan Wolverines had a lot of momentum coming into the season, after finishing #2 in the nation in 1985.
 But it had been 1982 since they reached the Rose Bowl, and that was an eternity in the era of Bo Schembecler, who had guided the program to Pasadena seven times since 1969.
 The […]